Paris Hilton Is the Most Underrated Pop Star of All Time

 Interested in learning more about the ideas behind Hilton’s pop music, I called her last week while she was cruising down Mulholland Drive to talk about her new album, her theories about music, and unicorns.

-VICE: “Good Time,” your last song, had more of a hip-hop flavor.
+VICE: “Good Time,” your last song, had more of a hip-hop flavour.
 This song is electro-pop.
 Why did you decide to change genres?

 Paris Hilton: I love all types of music, and the whole album is very eclectic.
 It has all different types [of music].
 For the first single, I want it to be more of a party song – this one is a song about love.
 I think summertime is about love, so I really wanted to write a song that just conveyed the feeling of love and how amazing it feels and how it makes you happy and come to life.
 I just thought it would be the perfect summer song.